brooktewabe/brooktewabe/Readme.md

 # Hey there, I'm Brook T. 👋

-### I'm a full-stack developer, I have experience with React, Vue js, Node.js, .NET core, Django, and Laravel APIs.
+### I'm a full-stack developer with experience in React, Vue js, Node.js/Nest.js, .NET core, Django, and Laravel APIs.

 ### Languages and Tools: